 There are a multitude of reasons why a patient may prefer to go the route of donor embryo IVF rather than pursue a traditional adoption.
 The three most common reasons are as follows:

-1. Unless a gestational carrier is being used, embryo donation affords the recipient mother the opportunity to experience pregnancy, childbirth, and breastfeeding, if she wishes.
+1. Unless a gestational carrier is being used, embryo donation allows the recipient mother to experience pregnancy, childbirth, and breastfeeding, if she wishes.